Derek McLane

 Derek McLane (born June 14, 1958, in London, England) is an American set designer for theatre, opera, and television.
 He graduated with a BA from Harvard College and an MFA from the Yale School of Drama.
+McLane has designed more than 350 productions at theaters throughout the United States and around the world, for Broadway, Off-Broadway and major live television.
+He won Tony Award for ‘Moulin Rouge!’and‘33 Variations’.
+He won Emmy Awards for the 2014 Oscars and ‘Hairspray Live!’, as well as 3 Art Directors Guild Awards.